openfido/openfido/README.md

+# OpenFIDO
-# Open Framework for Integrated Data Operations (OpenFIDO)
+*The Open Framework for Integrated Data Operations*

 This project is funded by the California Energy Commission under EPIC grant EPC-17-047.